STAT545-UBC/STAT545-UBC-original-website/automation00_index.md

   * How to use `make` from the shell
   * How Git facilitates the process of building a pipeline

+### More examples

+There are three more toy pipelines, using the Lord of the Rings data that reinforce:

+  * [01_automation-example_just-r](https://github.com/STAT545-UBC/STAT545-UBC.github.io/tree/master/automation10_holding-area/01_automation-example_just-r): use of an R script as a pseudo-`Makefile`
+  * [02_automation-example_r-and-make](https://github.com/STAT545-UBC/STAT545-UBC.github.io/tree/master/automation10_holding-area/02_automation-example_r-and-make): use of a simple `Makefile`
+  * [03_automation-example_render-without-rstudio](https://github.com/STAT545-UBC/STAT545-UBC.github.io/tree/master/automation10_holding-area/03_automation-example_render-without-rstudio): use of `rmarkdown::render()` from a `Makefile`, as the default way of running an R script or an R Markdown document, leading to pretty HTML reports without any mouse clicks

 ### Resources

 [xkcd comic on automation](http://xkcd.com/1319/).
 'Automating' comes from the roots 'auto-' meaning 'self-', and 'mating', meaning 'screwing'.